This post covers Satan and his attack on people—even you at times. And so can Christians ‘have’ a demon or be demon-possessed or demonized?

 We need discernment to distinguish between the two causes—natural and demonic.

 The biblical authors do not teach this.
 For example, let’s say that we believe that Ephesus was engulfed in a territorial demonic stronghold, such that people were oppressed with magic and the occult.
 They burned 50,000 drachmas worth of occultic papyri and scrolls, a huge monetary amount (Acts 19:17-20).
 They did this after a demonic manifestation beat down the seven sons of Scaeva (Acts 19:13-16).
 Despite the satanic environment, Paul just preached the gospel, which breaks bondages in humans, where Satan and demons attack—people.
-Paul did not pray against territorial spirits over Ephesus.
-He focused on people’s lives, the gospel, and getting them saved.
+The Bible does not record that Paul prayed against territorial spirits over Ephesus.
+Rather, he focused on people’s lives, the gospel, and getting them saved.
 That’s the best way to take territories away from the kingdom of Satan and for the kingdom of God.

 Eph.
 6:10-12 says that we don’t wrestle against flesh and blood, but against spiritual beings and dark, wicked forces of evil.
 And then Paul counsels believers to put on personal armor, so they can defend themselves when the evil beings attack, not so believers can rebuke spirits in the air.
 The struggle is personal, not impersonal way up in the heavenly realms.